swathi1806/Robot-Walking-Simulator-main/README.md

-# Robot-Walking-Simulator-main
+# Robot Walking Simulator

-## Robot-Walking-Simulator-main
+## Introduction

-This C program uses OpenGL (GLUT) to create a 3D robot walking simulation.
-Below is a simplified explanation of the key components:
+The Robot Walking Simulator is an interactive program designed to simulate a robot's movement and orientation based on user commands.
+The robot starts at the origin (0, 0) facing north and can move forward, turn left, or turn right according to the user's inputs.
+As the user commands the robot to move, the simulator updates the robot's position and orientation in real-time, providing immediate feedback.
+The simulation continues until the user issues a "stop" command, at which point the final position and orientation of the robot are displayed.

 Preprocessor Directives & Definitions